Difference Between Data Lake and Data Fabric

 • Real-Time Processing: It enables real-time data processing and analytics, allowing for faster decision-making.
 This leads to improved business outcomes.

-• Advanced Analytics: Data lakes support various data processing and advanced analytics tools like Apache Spark, Apache Hadoop, Presto, Hive, and machine learning/AI platforms, enabling deeper insights and better decision-making.
+• Advanced Analytics: Data lakes support various data processing and advanced analytics tools like Apache Spark, Apache Hadoop, Trino, Hive, and machine learning/AI platforms, enabling deeper insights and better decision-making.
 This leads to improved business outcomes.

 Now that you have understood the benefits and data lake vs data fabric comparison, let’s look at some practical use cases for efficient data management.